Finance Fundamentals: Understanding Key Language, Concepts, and Practices (Three-Part Series)

 Build upon your ability to interpret nonprofit financial statements and identify at least one thing they reveal about an organization’s financial model

-Explore the difference between income and wealth and how they are represented on nonprofit financial statements
+Understand the difference between revenue, expense, and wealth and how they contribute to organizational financial health and program impact

-Reflect on and think critically about how white supremacy culture shapes nonprofit financial reporting and systems.
+Recognize how institutionalized and internalized white supremacy culture shapes nonprofit financial reporting practices

 What specific skills will you work on?